 As we engage with policymakers and statewide initiatives, we are shifting our discussions to center on racial equity.
 The policy work includes staffing the P-20 Council work to develop equity targets for Illinois’ postsecondary attainment goals, emphasizing racial equity issues in the core framing and the importance of equitable access to transitional supports and early college credit.
 We are also engaged in the ongoing Illinois Workforce Innovation Board Equity Task Force and facilitated the development of the WIOA Demand Occupations Training List policy, emphasizing the quality of occupations our workforce system should target in training.

-As we support policy implementation statewide—particularly in pathways, work-based learning, bridges to postsecondary, and innovative practices—the EdSystems team is reflecting on how our frameworks and practices can best advance equity.
-In the pathways space, this has included building out robust Model Programs of Study Guides in eight sectors that have significant potential to create more equitable career opportunities for Illinois students.
+As we support policy implementation statewide the EdSystems team is reflecting on how our frameworks and practices can best advance equity.
+In the pathways space, this has included building robust Model Programs of Study Guides in eight sectors that have significant potential to create more equitable career opportunities for Illinois students.
 These guides focus on pathways that can increase future earnings for students and their families rather than lead to low-paying jobs with no clear advancement.
 The curriculum maps include transitional instruction courses designed to reduce postsecondary enrollment in remedial English and math courses, which disproportionately enroll Black and Latinx students, and work-based learning, which can help strengthen students’ social capital.
-We are now working with the Illinois Community College Board to launch professional development webinars for each Guide to help ensure community colleges implement the Guides in their programs.
+We are now working with the Illinois Community College Board to launch professional development webinars for each guide to support community college implementation.
 We are also providing individualized technical assistance to the Chicago, South Suburbs, Elgin, and Rockford regions—areas with significant populations of Black and Latinx residents—around building equitable pathways with a focus on increasing student access to dual credit courses, reviewing community college-level policies for possible barriers to access, and ensuring scalability over multiple sites and campuses.
 We anticipate that the outcomes from these regions, which we consider to be sector influencers, will have considerable policy implications statewide.

 Our burgeoning work to elevate innovative education practices includes leveraging the recommendations developed in the Middle Skills Pathways in Chicago project, specifically enabling adults with prior credentials and learning to move more seamlessly into pathways leading to living-wage occupations.
 We are also assisting ICCB in implementing competency-based education in an intentionally equity-focused way.
 In partnership with Chicago Public Schools, the Chicago Equity-Centered Innovation Forum (CEIF), launched in May 2021, explicitly focuses on innovative instructional models as strategies for dismantling systemic inequities in traditional educational approaches.